afo/covid19/index.md

 The most relevant plot is **4.
 Total Deaths per Mn inhabitants, daily figures since day of first death**.

-The plots are updated daily at 5AM CET (5hr date lag).
+The plots are updated daily at 3AM CET (i.e. there is a 3hr date lag).

 ### Data Sources